gpajot/asyncio-concurrent-tasks/README.md

 async with AsyncThreadedTaskPool() as pool:
     # Create and run the task.
     result = await pool.run(func())
-    # Create a task, the future will hold information about completion.
+    # Create a task, the asyncio.Future will hold information about completion.
     future = pool.create_task(func())
 ```